-3.5 Field Specific Quality Assurance/Quality Control Sampling
+3.2 Field Specific Quality Assurance/Quality Control Sampling

-In addition to the surface soil, subsurface soil/fill and groundwater samples described above, field-specific quality assurance/quality control (QA/QC) samples will be collected and analyzed to ensure the reliability of the generated data as described in the QAPP (see Section 5.0) and to support the required third-party data usability assessment effort.
-Site-specific QA/QC samples will include matrix spikes, matrix spike duplicates, blind duplicates, and trip blanks.
+In addition to the soil/fill and groundwater samples described above, field-specific quality assurance/quality control (QA/QC) samples will be collected and analyzed to ensure the reliability of the generated data as described in the QAPP (see Section 4.0) and to support the required third-party data usability assessment effort.
+Site-specific QA/QC samples will include matrix spikes, matrix spike duplicates, blind duplicates, and trip blanks (see Table 1).

-3.6 Decontamination and Investigation-Derived Waste Management
+3.3 Decontamination and Investigation-Derived Waste Management

-Every attempt will be made to utilize dedicated sampling equipment during the RI, however if non-dedicated equipment is required and/or used, the equipment will be decontaminated, at a minimum, with a non-phosphate detergent (i.e., Alconox®) and potable water mixture, rinsed with distilled water, and air-dried before each use in accordance with Benchmark-TurnKey's field operating procedures presented in Appendix E. All decontaminated sampling equipment will be kept in a clean environment prior to sample collection.
-Heavy equipment, such as an excavator (if used) and drilling tools, will be decontaminated by the subcontractor, as necessary.
+Every attempt will be made to use dedicated sampling equipment during the RI; however, if non-dedicated equipment is required and/or used, the equipment will be decontaminated, at a minimum, with a non-phosphate detergent (i.e., Alconox®) and potable water mixture, rinsed with distilled water, and air-dried before each use in accordance with Benchmark-TurnKey's field operating procedures (FOPs) presented in Appendix E. Decontaminated sampling equipment will be kept in a clean environment prior to sample collection.
+Heavy equipment, such as an excavator and drilling tools, will be decontaminated by the subcontractor, as necessary.